mc2-center/data-models/README.md

    Someone from the MC2 Center internal data team will then review, and either approve + merge or ask for futher discussion.

-4. Once the branch is merged into `main` (pending approval), a workflow will run to generate a new `mc2.model.csv` and `mc2.model.jsonld`.
+4. Once the changes are merged into `main`, a workflow will run to generate a new `mc2.model.csv` and `mc2.model.jsonld`.

 ### Releasing a new version